penguin-squad/playlist-app-rn/README.md

 We store the data in firestore which makes it persist and we are also able to share playlist between devices and they are able to add songs aswell and only delete songs if they are the owner.

-# Usability/User experience/ improve usability
-The Target group for this application is anyone that enjoys music.
-It also works really well for people in home parties where you are able to add songs to a shared playlist.

-The user feedback should be clear with loading and toast to guide them to understand what actions are possible or not.

 # Group cooperation
 Tanveer has worked with Youtubr Search API, (Youtube, SoundCloud (issues), Spotify (issues)), application testing for the entire workflow to discover bugs, intergrated thirdparty component for playing a song from Youtube within React Native.